Consequences of Not Having a Partnership Agreement

 For instance, partners may differ as to how the business assets should be divided or how the business liabilities should be paid.

-Partnership may also specify in the partnership agreement how wind up of the partnership business will take place, reference to the details of dissolution and how the properties and liabilities will be divided.
+Partnership may also specify in the partnership agreement how the winding up of the partnership business will take place, including the details of dissolution and how the properties and liabilities will be divided.

 1. Legal and Financial Risk